jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 Chapter 07 review questions

 1. What are the two main representatives of stream editors?
    a. gedit and kate
    b.
 Nano and Joe
    c. vi and Nano
    d. vi and Emacs

 2. Which family of editors came first?
    a.
 Screen editors
    b.
 Butterfly editors
    c.
 GUI editors
    d.
 Stream Editors

-3. Emacs at it's core is what?
+3. Emacs at its core is what?

    a.
 A fine operating system in need of a good editor
    b.
 The heart and soul of hackers
    c.
 An interpreter for Emacs Lisp
    d.
 A C program

 4. Who created the vi editor?
 a.
 Richard Stallman